 Types of Psychotherapy

 Psychiatrists and other mental health professionals use several types of therapy.
 The choice of therapy type depends on the patient’s particular illness and circumstances and his/her preference.
-Therapists may combine elements from different approaches to best meet the needs of the person receiving treatment.
+Psychiatrists and other clinicians may combine elements from different approaches to best meet the needs of the person receiving treatment.

-Psychodynamic therapy is based on the idea that behavior and mental well-being are influenced by childhood experiences and inappropriate repetitive thoughts or feelings that are unconscious (outside of the person's awareness).
-A person works with the therapist to improve self-awareness and to change old patterns so he/she can more fully take charge of his/her life.
+- Psychodynamic therapy is based on the idea that behavior and mental well-being are rooted in childhood and past experiences and involves bringing to conscious awareness feelings that might be unconscious (outside a person's awareness).
+A person works with the therapist to improve self-awareness and to change deep-seated patterns so that they can more fully take charge of their life.